New “Dwayne Johnson” movie soon to be subscribed to Disney Plus – News 2021

 As always, Dwayne Johnson has several blockbusters ready for us every year.
-“Red Notice” with the superstar will start soon on Netflix and a current movie with Johnson will also soon be on stream.
+“Red Notice” with the superstar will start soon on Netflix and a current movie with Johnson will soon be streamed.

 The new Disney adventure “Jungle Cruise” with Dwayne Johnson and Emily Blunt in the lead roles did not have an easy start.
 The pandemic is making it difficult for big films to be successful, after all, the film’s $ 200 million budget is a decent house number.
 Even if the film in the cinema has so far only just been able to recoup its costs, one speaks of a success at Disney.
 Because the times in which box office results are solely decisive for a sequel are over.
 One hopes from “Jungle Cruise 2” that it will be even more successful than the first part.